 Please be advised that the owner and/or Rice real estate as management company is not responsible for loss by:

 This depends on the insurance provider that you use.
 Renter’s insurance can often be provided by your auto insurance company, but Lemonade is a great renter’s insurance provider that many of our tenants use.
-You are required to have renter’s insurance to cover the property up to $100,000.
-However, talk to your insurance provider about what personal items might be covered under the policy.
+You are required to have renter’s insurance to cover the property up to a minimum of $100,000 liability.
+Some leases require a higher liability coverage so be sure to double check your lease.
+Talk to your insurance provider about what personal items might be covered under the policy.
 Some will cover personal belongings at no additional cost.
 Others will charge slightly more to cover expensive personal items.